What is the PhD Project About?

 Supervisory Arrangements for the PhD Student and the Environment

-The PhD student will be jointly supervised by Dr. Ashwin Kumar Rajagopalan, Lecturer and Dr. Carlos Avendaño, Senior Lecturer, both in the Department of Chemical Engineering at the University of Manchester.
-The project is an industrial CASE studentship, hence the PhD student will also work closely with our industrial project, AstraZeneca with the student spending 3 months at the company site to get exposed to industrial research.
-The PhD student will also work in a tight collaboration with PhD students and postdoctoral research associates from both the groups.
+The PhD student will be supervised by Dr. Ashwin Kumar Rajagopalan, Lecturer in the Department of Chemical Engineering at the University of Manchester.
 The student will have access to the laboratory facilities of the group in the newly opened Engineering Building (part of the MECD program) at the University of Manchester.
 The student will also have access to the computational shared facility, a 10000 node cluster and one of the best in the world, to tackle the computational aspects of this project.

 What can the PhD Student Expect?

-- Disseminate results obtained over the course of the PhD program through prestigious peer-reviewed journals (e.g. Chemical Engineering Science, Chemical Engineering Journal, Crystal Growth & Design, Powder Technology, Separation and Purification Technology, etc.,)
+• Disseminate results obtained over the course of the PhD program through prestigious peer-reviewed journals (e.g. Chemical Engineering Science, Chemical Engineering Journal, Crystal Growth & Design, etc.,)

-- Get direct exposure to industrial partners through this project and indirect exposure through projects of other PhD students in the research group
+• Get exposure to industrial partners through projects of other PhD students in the research group

 • Obtain a PhD degree on solving classical chemical engineering problems and learn and hone 21st century experimental and computational skills that can be readily transferrable to an both academic and an industrial setting